ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 Please make sure of the following:

 1. Is the PI-provided collection code unique/appropriate?
 Do you need to create one yourself?
-Existing schemas/collection codes can be seen in the database.
+Existing schemas/collection codes can be seen and checked for prexistence in the database.
 1. Are there typos in the title or abstract?
 1. Are the contacts formatted correctly?
 1. Are the species formatted correctly?